scashx/scashx/doc/build-scashx.md

 # SCASHX BUILD NOTES

-## ScashX: Bitcoin Fork for Home Mining
+## ScashX: Bitcoin Fork for Accessible Home Mining

 ScashX (Satoshi Cash-X) is a modified fork of Bitcoin Core v27.0 which adds a new chain option to make cryptocurrency mining feasible again on standard home computers.